Why are we doing this?

 - developing models where people beyond mid-life are driving solutions and influencing and supporting others

-The eight highly promising innovations that we are backing through Accelerating Ideas have a strong fit with these ambitions.
+The eight highly promising innovations (see below) that we are backing through Accelerating Ideas have a strong fit with these ambitions.
 They all have a promising evidence base, have people in the lead, have demonstrated the potential to deliver greater impact and have the capacity to deliver their plans.
 They are now ready to scale across the UK, adapt their approach to different national contexts and reach many more people.

 What are we doing?